Skip to Content

 History of Cruisers

-The first cruisers were iron-hulled warships powered by steam.
+The first cruisers of the U.S. Navy were iron-hulled warships powered by steam.
 Later versions of the U.S. Navy vessel were armored with steel and equipped with large guns.
-Until the 1970s, cruisers were also constructed with a variety of asbestos products.
+Modern cruisers are typically smaller than battleships and larger than destroyers.
+They are designed for combat and high speeds.
+Cruisers may sail in a fleet with aircraft carriers and destroyers.

 Cruisers’ History at a Glance